opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 1. open the **tools/ace_config.yaml** (You should already have this file when you finish VPN bootstrap stage)
 2. fill out all required variables
-3. perform the makefile command to generate configuration and directory for TOST
+3. perform the makefile command to generate configuration and directory for SD-Fabric
 4. update **onos.yaml** for ONOS
 5. update **${hostname}-chassis-config.pb.txt** for Stratum
 6. commit your change and open the Gerrit patch